TheOdinProject/curriculum/ruby_programming/intermediate_ruby/project_event_manager.md

 1 gem installed
 ~~~

+If you recieve a signet error when installing the Google API gem, it is due to modern Ruby updates requiring an updated version of signet that is not compatible with the API.
+To fix, please [downgrade your version of signet(https://github.com/googleapis/google-api-ruby-client/issues/833) before installing the gem.

 ### Showing All Legislators in a Zip Code

 The gem comes equipped with some vague example documentation.
 The documentation is also